taotriad/BabySomnia/Video_guide.md

 # Recommended watching for Dreamcatcher

 First of all, there's no need to slavishly follow the order in this guide.
 But sticking to the order within each section is recommended, at least for the sections that have "trilogy", "era", or "duology" in their names.
+Also, not surprisingly any guides, interviews, behind the scenes, etc. may contain spoilers.
+So if you're doing reactions, either follow the order here, or stick only to MVs + relay dances + choreography vides + showcases.

-Second of all, if you came here BEcause you already watched some Dreamcatcher video and now feel confused, it's probably best to find the section that contains the video you saw, and start from the beginning in that section.
-So for instance, if your introduction to Dreamcatcher happened to be BOCA (a rather common thing), you'd go to the section containing the Dystopia trilogy and watch Scream, BOCA again just to refresh your memory, then Odd Eye.
+Second of all, if you came here because you have already watched some Dreamcatcher video but felt confused by the video, it's probably best to find the section that contains the video you saw, and start from the beginning in that section (or simply read the hints/spoilers).

+So for instance, if your introduction to Dreamcatcher happened to be BOCA (a rather common thing), you'd go to the section containing the Dystopia trilogy and watch Scream, BOCA (again, just to refresh your memory), then Odd Eye.
 If you're still confused after that you can read the spoilers.

 If you're not here because you want to react to Dreamcatcher, feel free to jump around however you choose.
-For your own viewing experience I'd recommend watching the documentary Dodging Disbandment and Other Extreme Sports before going to far, and not watch the alternative versions and related videos in the Apocalypse trilogy until you have watched at least the first music video (Maison) of that trilogy.
+For your own viewing experience I'd recommend watching the documentary Dodging Disbandment and Other Extreme Sports before going too far, and not watch the alternative versions and related videos in the Apocalypse trilogy until you have watched at least the first music video (Maison) of that trilogy.

 Also, remember: **[S]** stands for **Spoilers**, **[H]** for **Hints**.
 The info in **[H]** is intended to be read before watching the video to help understand the video without spoiling anything important, the info in **[S]** is intended to clarify things if you're still confused after watching the video.
+A [S] before a video indicates that it spoils material that preceeds it in the guide.

+**NOTE**: Everything in the sections **Interviews**, **Chaoscatcher**, and **Insomnicsy** may contain spoilers.
+Those videos will **NOT** have separate spoiler warnings.

 ## [1] A first peek (dipping your toes)